 Next, it’s time for dessert.
 After topping the best cheesecake in New York list for years, I recommend heading to Junior’s for cheesecake.
 I found a dense, not-too-sweet, ever so creamy NY-style cheesecake.
 I ordered the plain and I didn’t share.
-And it makes a great midnight snack.
+It makes a great midnight snack.

 Top of the Rock – Eighth Stop

 How to Get There: From 47th St. and Seventh Ave.
 (Times Square) walk north two blocks to 49th St. then head east for one long block to Sixth Ave.

 If you purchased the Sun and Stars ticket at Top of the Rock, head back to Rockefeller Center since this ticket is good for two trips to the top.
 After the sun, sets the crowds ease and the lights of New York City start to twinkle.

 After three days of family fun, time to head back to your hotel and pack up for the trip home.

 To explore NYC via the subway, head to the nearest subway station to purchase an MTA pay-per-ride subway card.
 I use the MetroCard vending machines but it can also be purchased at the subway station booths.
 The vending machines accept credit cards and usually are faster than the booths, which might be closed.